RockefellerArchiveCenter/processing-manual/processing.md

 B. Digital media.

-- Digital media should be retained within the originating file or an accompanying associated file (as feasible), and inventoried at the file-level.
+- Digital media should be retained within the originating file or an accompanying associated file (as feasible) and inventoried at the file-level.
 - When processing:
-    - A physical description note should be included at the file-level indicating the existence of the digital media.
+    - A physical description note should be included at the file level indicating the existence of the digital media.
     - When the entire contents of the file is digital media, the INSTANCE TYPE “Digital” should be used.
     - When the file also contains paper records or other materials, the INSTANCE TYPE “Mixed Materials” should be used.
     - Include a conditions governing access note at the file-level indicating